-Due to their willful personalities and size, many people wonder, “Are huskies aggressive?”
-According to the American Kennel Club breed standard, “The characteristic temperament of the Siberian Husky is friendly and gentle … he does not display the possessive qualities of the guard dog, nor is he overly suspicious of strangers or aggressive with other dogs.”
+With their luxurious coats and striking blue eyes, huskies are an immediately recognizable breed.
+Given their size and stubborn personalities, many prospective husky parents wonder, “Are huskies aggressive?”
+According to the American Kennel Club (AKC) breed standard, “The characteristic temperament of the Siberian husky is friendly and gentle […] he does not display the possessive qualities of the guard dog, nor is he overly suspicious of strangers or aggressive with other dogs.”

-While Huskies are not considered an aggressive breed, biting can happen in instances where people, in particular, children, cross a line and do not respect the dog’s boundaries, according to Spirit Dog Training.
+While huskies aren’t considered an aggressive breed, biting can happen in instances where people, in particular, children, cross a line and do not respect the dog’s boundaries, according to Spirit Dog Training.
 Children need to be taught from an early age about the proper way to approach dogs and interact with them.

-Because there are different types of aggression, any dog, any breed, can be aggressive.
+Because there are different types of aggression, any dog of any breed can become aggressive.
 Dominant aggression, predatory aggression, and territorial aggression are the most commonly seen forms of aggression in dogs.

 While dogs may exhibit only one form of aggression at a time, they also can respond with more than one type simultaneously.
 Recognizing the signs of each form of aggression in your husky is vital in correcting their behavior.
 Let’s look closer at the different forms of aggression in dogs.